NexelAI/GenAI/docs/README.md

-# 📚 Sandbox Documentation
+# 📚 GenAI Documentation

 ## 📝 Overview

-**Sandbox** is a Python project that serves as a testing ground for various development tools and best practices, including:
+**GenAI** is a Python project that serves as a testing ground for various development tools and best practices, including:

 - **Poetry** for dependency management
 - **GitHub Actions** for CI/CD automation